andreazantek/andreazantek/_pages/about.md

 My name is Andrea and I am currently a Real Estate Data Analyst at UnitedHealth Group.
 In my role, I frequently use Python, Excel, Power BI, Tableau, and ArcGIS to tell stories with data and help inform decisions.

-I am also pursing a Master's in Data Science at the University of Minnesota - Twin Cities, where I am continuing to strengthen my skills in machine learning, statistics, and computer science.
+I am also pursing a Master's in Data Science at the University of St. Thomas, where I am building experience in machine learning, statistics, and computer science.

 BACKGROUND: